Skip to content

 Expand a PVC

-To expand a PVC, increase the requested size to another supported size:
+To expand a PVC, increase spec.resources.requests.storage to a larger supported size:

 yaml